tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 * How does prediction using only EUR summary statistics compare with those which include information from the EAS summary statistics?

-## Further analysis with BridgePRS
+## Further analyses with BridgePRS
 ### African analysis
 Run BridgePRS again to estimate PRS in Africans using `afr.config`.
 Note, you should also change the command line `fst`